Assa (river): History

 In the Middle Ages, a mine was located on the right bank, measuring 1 km in length and 200 to 250 m in width.
 Finds included an iron bar and working of native gold.

 Though construction of a railway tunnel was envisaged from Georgia to Russia in the 1980s, including passage through the Assa River valley, construction was suspended a decade later.

 Reservation

-The upper reaches of the Assa and the Armhi have been combined into a natural reservation called the Jeyrakh-Assa museum-reserve, which has canyon valleys.
+The upper reaches of the Assa and the Armhi have been combined into a natural reservation called the Dzheyrakh-Assa Museum-Reserve, which has canyon valleys.
 Its historical importance is due to the medieval Christian Temple of 12th century and several other structures of Bronze Age (9th through 6th centuries BC), 300 towers of the 16th and 17th centuries which are habitable and where battles were fought, and 18 human habitats including 200 vaults dated to the same era.
 For these historical reasons, the Jeyrakh-Assa Reservation has been proposed to be inscribed as a UNESCO World Heritage Site.